mattyoung101/omicron/omicam/README.md

   `sudo apt install libgstreamer-opencv1.0-0 libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev`
 - ffmpeg: `sudo apt install ffmpeg libavformat-dev libavcodec-dev libswscale-dev libavresample-dev`
 - GTK devlopment files: `sudo apt install libgtk2.0-dev`
-- create_ap: follow [these instructions](https://github.com/oblique/create_ap).
-Then, use
-  [this information](https://github.com/oblique/create_ap/issues/238#issuecomment-292175855) to create a permanent WiFi service that starts on boot.
-Generally you'll want to call the hotspot "Omicam01" and "Omicam02" for each robot.
+- create_ap: `sudo apt install hostapd`, then [see here](https://github.com/oblique/create_ap) for information.
 - OpenCV: You have to build from source, [see here](https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html).
-  Pro tip: if your host computer is Linux-based, use `ssh -Y <username>@<domain>` so you can run cmake-gui remotely.
+  Pro tip: if your host computer is Linux-based, use `ssh -Y <username>@<domain>` so you can X-forward cmake-gui to your host.

 **Note:** It may be advisable to remove a bunch of the useless packages Ubuntu installs by default such as LibreOffice.

-We exclusively use CLion to develop Omicam.
+### Network setup
+We have tested Ethernet and WiFi to connect to the SBC.
+Due to the latency requirements of Omicam and Omicontrol, we suggest Ethernet as the best approach.
+While WiFi can be convenient to use, we received significant stuttering and disconnects using the LattePanda Delta's built-in WiFi chip.
+It's possible that there are also some more obscure approaches like Bluetooth or USB that may or may not work.

+**To configure Ethernet**, we used [this guide](https://superuser.com/a/306703/599535).
+Essentially, buy an Ethernet crossover cable and plug it into your computer and the SBC.
+Then, set your host's Ethernet connection to have a static IP of `10.0.0.1` and subnet mask of `255.255.255.0`.
+On your SBC, set the Ethernet static IP to `10.0.0.2` and the subnet mask to `255.255.255.0`.
+Make sure you disable DHCP on both ends.
+Once this is done, you should be good to enter `10.0.0.2` as the IP in Omicontrol/SSH and connect.

+**To configure WiFi**, use [this information](https://github.com/oblique/create_ap/issues/238#issuecomment-292175855) to create a permanent WiFi service that starts on boot with create_ap.
+Generally you'll want to call the hotspot "Omicam01" and "Omicam02" for each robot.
+To connect to the robot, simply connect to the hotspot, run `ifconfig`/`ipconfig` to get the default gateway and enter that as the IP in Omicontrol/SSH.

+### Syncing the time
+I'm working on a solution to this problem.
+Please see Known issues as to why this is important.

+### CLion setup
+If you don't have CLion, you'll need to download and install it.
+It's free for students if you have an *.edu email.

 Import the project into CLion on your host computer and follow the [instructions provided by JetBrains](https://www.jetbrains.com/help/clion/remote-projects-support.html) to configure a remote toolchain, deployment and run configuration.
 The IP should be the IP of your SBC, check your router or use nmap if you're unsure what this is.
 You'll probably also want to enable auto upload to remote.

-Under Build, Execution & Deployment in CMake, for your Debug and Release configurations add "-G Ninja" to the CMake options section to use Ninja as your build runner.
+Under Build, Execution & Deployment in CMake, for your Debug and Release configurations add "-G Ninja" to the CMake options section, to use Ninja as your build runner.
+If Ninja breaks, simply remove this and delete the caches to go back to using Unix Makefiles.

+Also in Build, Exectuion & Deployment, select the remote toolchain and make the C compiler `/usr/bin/clang` and the C++ compiler `/usr/bin/clang++` if you would like to use Clang (this is probably a good idea, it's what we do).

 To run, just use SHIFT+F10 or SHIFT+F9 to debug, like you would normally.
 CLion will (mostly) handle syncing to the remote by itself.

-### Known issues
+### Known issues and workarounds
+Important ones are in bold.

+- **WiFi is incredibly bad on the LattePanda.** For this reason, if you are using this SBC, we thoroughly recommend Ethernet.
+- **Builds will become difficult on the SBC due to clock drift.** [This link](https://stackoverflow.com/a/3824532/5007892) has an explanation of what is going on.
+If you are experiencing weird behaviour, please reimport the CMake project and recompile everything from scratch and it may fix it.
+We are working on a solution to this problem.
-- **Clang is the only supported compiler** as it appears that gcc's implementation of Google's Sanitizers doesn't work.
-You can do this by changing the compiler path from the default gcc to /usr/bin/clang in CLion's toolchain settings.
+- Last we checked, Clang may be the only supported compiler as it appears that gcc's implementation of Google's Sanitizers doesn't work.
+This was on ARM a while ago though, and it probably works fine on x86.
 - If lldb is broken, try using gdb instead (it doesn't matter that you're compiling with Clang, both will work fine).
 - You will need to disable the visual Address Sanitizer output in CLion as that is also broken.
-- If you install a new library on the SBC, you will need run Tools->"Resync with remote hosts" to get the new headers.
 - CLion's remote upload occasionally (a few times per full day of work) fails temporarily, just ignore it and try again.

 ## Open source libraries used